Back to Tutorials

 Step 3: Modes — one agent, many behaviors

-The classic shape is a plan → build → review flow:
+The classic shape is a plan → build → review flow.
+Start with just the first mode:

 controller.ts